astral-sh/ty/docs/exclusions.md

 ## Default exclusions

 By default, ty excludes a [variety of commonly ignored directories](./reference/configuration.md#exclude_1).
-If you want to include one of these directories, you can do so by adding a negative `exclude`:
+If you want to include one of these directories, you can do so by adding a negative `exclude` using a leading `!`:

 ```toml title="pyproject.toml"
 [tool.ty.src]